 There are approximately 20 daily newspapers, two radio stations and two television channels in the country.
 The radio stations are operated by state cooperatives while most newspapers are privately owned.
-The two largest newspapers are government owned and the Catholic Church publishes another.
-Additionally, there are some low-power, community radio stations and locally printed media with local and very limited distribution.
-A few months ago, the MPC started producing a regional newspaper and operating one radio station.
-International newspapers are only available in the capital GALASI.
+The two largest newspapers are Government-owned and the Catholic Church publishes another.
+In additionally, there are some low-power, community radio stations and locally printed media with local and very limited distribution.
+A few months ago, MPC started producing a regional newspaper and operating one radio station.
+International newspapers are only available in the capital, Galasi.
 National newspapers are available in the provincial capitals and in some other towns.

 In principle, the Ministry of Information controls all media.
-The censorship is very limited in the case of the small, local media but nearly absolute in the case of the official radio stations and main newspapers.
+Censorship is very limited in the case of small, local media but nearly absolute in the case of the official radio stations and main newspapers.
 A significant part of the population is very active on social media, which they can access through mobile phones.
-Social media is used as a tool for awareness raising and democratic mobilisation, but also to spread hate speech and incite to ethnic violence.
+Social media is used as a tool for awareness-raising and democratic mobilization, but also to spread hate speech and incite ethnic violence.